OSGConnect/connectbook/submitting-jobs/singularity-containers.md

 If you prefer, you can base you image on images not already published by OSG, but if you do this, we recommend that you as one of the steps create the */cvmfs* directory.
-That will allow the image to access tools and data published on /cvfms.
+This will enable the container to access tools and data published on /cvmfs.
 In your *Dockerfile*, add:

     # required directories
     RUN mkdir -p /cvmfs